 Understanding of the complex relationships between economics and global business practices.
-In that way, it helps us to learn about the company, take an in-depth look at its structure, markets, competitors and external economic environment.
-The students learn about the internal structure of firms, analysis of various aspects of strategic interaction between firms, the determinants of industrial structure, the role of policy in the context of competition and industrial policies and regulation.
+Enabling to learn about the company, take an in-depth look at its structure, markets, competitors and external economic environment.
+The students learn about the internal structure of firms, analysis of various aspects of strategic interaction between firms, the determinants of industrial structure, the role of policy in the context of competition AMITY UNIVERSITY DUBAI and industrial policies and regulation.
 Using case study with empirical evidence of public policy helps the students to learn how theoretical tools can be used to analyse real world issues.